-- Analyse the setback.
-Take a high-level look at the incident and objectively analyse what factors contributed to your failure.
+- Analyze the setback.
+Take a high-level look at the incident and objectively analyze what factors contributed to your failure.
 Was it really due to something you did or didn’t do?
 Or was it an external factor?

 - Learn from your failures.
 Once you’ve determined why something didn’t work out, brainstorm what you could have done differently to produce a better outcome.
 Knowing you’ve learnt something from the setback will help empower you to take positive action.